vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 ## Payment providers

 A `VsfPaymentProvider` is a component that provides one or more payment methods.
 One such component integrates one third-party provider of payments like Checkout.com or Adyen.
-This component is usually the only thing that we need to integrate a particular vendor into our project and is always delivered as third-party integration.
+This component is usually the only thing that you need to integrate a particular vendor into your project and is always delivered as third-party integration.

 The component is responsible for:
 - Loading and displaying available payment methods.
 - Loading selected payment method.
 - Picking and configuring payment method.

-The first thing we have to do is to import the component and add it to the template.
+The first thing you have to do is to import the component and add it to the template.

 ```vue
 <template>